spendnetwork/silvereye/README.md

 ### Updating Publisher metadata

-This command updates the contact details from the latest submitted file for each publisher
+This command updates the contact details from the latest submitted file for each publisher (if needed)

     python manage.py update_publisher_data

 ### Preparing Publisher metrics

-This management command will update the metric data for the Silvereye Publisher pages
+This management command will update the metric data for the Silvereye Publisher pages.

     python manage.py update_publisher_metrics